ergoplatform/ergodocs/docs/dev/Integration/guide.md

 Broadcasting transaction
 ------------------------

-To broadcast a transaction made outside the node, the easiest way is to serialize it into JSON; in Java it could be like:
+To broadcast a transaction made outside the node, the easiest way is to serialize it into JSON; in Java, it could be like:

 ```
    Json json = JsonCodecsWrapper.ergoLikeTransactionEncoder().apply(tx);